 - Increase the cover over rebars.

 - A concrete mixture with a low water/cement ratio will produce concrete with low permeabilities.

 The permeability of concrete is a function of cement paste, aggregate, and translucent transition zones.

 Theoretically, the permeability of these components is in turn related to porosity.

-The porosity and permeability do not need to be directly related, the interconnectedness of the pores is usually responsible to the high permeability.
+The porosity and permeability do not need to be directly related, the interconnectedness of the pores is usually responsible for the high permeability.